pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      add     Add a new WBEM connection definition from specified options. delete  Delete a WBEM connection definition.
+      delete  Delete a WBEM connection definition.
       export  Export the current connection.
       list    List the WBEM connection definitions.